-In this course, the student has an opportunity to develop advanced skill in the utilization of theory and the application of counseling constructs.
-The course includes an emphasis on assessment and treatment planning, the implication of psychopathology in treatment, and clinical interventions that are evidenced based.
-Issues such as the counseling process in a multicultural society, and an orientation to wellness and prevention are also discussed.
-4999.33 M. 4980.36 (d) A. Prerequisites: CN501, CN502.
-3 credits.
+In this course, the student has a chance to develop culturally and developmentally appropriate advanced skills in theory utilization and counseling constructs (re-worded this sentence and the next sentence).
+The course emphasizes assessment and collaborative treatment planning, the implication of psychopathology in treatment, and evidence-based clinical interventions.
+Issues such as the counseling process in a multicultural society, service modalities, technology related to counseling, ethical and legal issues related to counseling relationships across delivery modalities, record-keeping and documentation, caseload management and referral processes, interfacing with integrated healthcare professionals, third-party reimbursement and practice management, and an orientation to wellness and prevention are also discussed.
+Prerequisites: CN501, CN502.

+This course addresses BBS standards 4999.33 M. 4980.36 (d) A